Nexmo/station/_documentation/number-insight/code-snippets/number-insight-advanced-async.md

 * If the number is likely to be valid
 * If the number is ported
-* If the number is reachable
+* If the number is reachable (not available in the US)
 * If the number is roaming and, if so, the carrier and country

 Use this information to determine the risk associated with a number.